 Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 Tuesday's statewide elections in Kentucky and Virginia were a big night for Democrats.
-And they tell us a few things about national politics, consequential issues and President Trump.
+And the results tell us a few things about national politics, consequential issues and President Trump.

 In Kentucky, Democrat Andy Beshear, the son of former Gov. Steve Beshear, claimed victory Tuesday night and narrowly leads incumbent Gov. Matt Bevin by about 5,000 votes.
 Bevin has not yet conceded the race.